Carbon Sequestration

 Urban Forest Management Program

-We recognize the City’s urban forest as one of our greatest natural resources.
-City leaders and staff have made our trees a priority and they are dedicated to the continued planting, protection, and maintenance of Encinitas’ urban forest.
-The departments of Public Works and Parks and Recreation have an established Urban Forest Management Program (UFMP) which closely follows the City’s UFMP Administrative Manual and incorporates the City’s Urban Tree Panting Program.
-In 2018, the City hired a City Arborist to support the implementation of the UFMP and oversee the care of the City’s trees.
+The City recognizes its urban forest as one of our greatest local natural resources.
+City leaders and staff have made trees a priority and are dedicated to the continued planting, protection and maintenance of Encinitas's urban forest.
+In alignment with CAP Measure CS-1, the Public Works and Parks and Recreation departments have established an Urban Forest Management Program (UFMP) which closely follows the City’s UFMP Administrative Manual and incorporates the City’s Urban Tree Planting Program.
+In 2018, the City hired a City Arborist to support the implementation of the UFMP and oversee the care of the City’s trees and, as of 2025, this position continues to be filled.

 Urban Forestry